cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 The button to go to the next / previous frame has the customization possibility.
 To customize, right-click on the button and select one of three options:
 1. The default option - go to the next / previous frame (the step is 1 frame).
-2. Go to the next / previous frame which corresponds to the set filter (read the [filter](#filter) section to know the details how to use it).
+2. Go to the next / previous frame that has any objects (in particular filtered).
+Read the [filter](#filter) section to know the details how to use it.
 3. Go to the next / previous frame without annotation at all.
 Use this option in cases when you need to find missed frames quickly.

 Shortcuts: ``D`` - previous, ``F`` - next.